LACMIP/emu/docs/_documentation/projects.md

  *Type of Statistic* | *How to record...*
    --- | ---
-   ATTENDANCE | For all events and requests, enter the number of event attendees or the number of researchers who made the request in _Value_.
+   ATTENDANCE | For all events and requests, enter the number of event attendees or the number of individuals who made the request in _Value_.
 In _Comments_, enter names of the primary contacts involved, e.g. "Nicole Roberts, BIO125 students" or "Lindsey Groves, Dan Muhs".
    AFFILIATION | For all events and requests, record the affiliation of whomever made the request in the _Comments_ field, e.g. "USGS, NHMLA (Malacology)".
    CONTACT | For loans and destructive analyses, record important contact information in the _Comments_ field.
    DURATION (hrs) | For outreach events, enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
    FACILITIES | If a visit results in use of specific equipment or facilties, list this in _Comments_.
    LOCALITIES | Record new locality numbers created for field trips, other new accessions, and other specific requests to mint new locality numbers, or when specific locality numbers used as record search parameters.
 Then, record the total number of localities in _Value_.
+   RECORDS | For record search requests, record the number of records retrieved (these could be locality or catalog records) in _Value_ and a very brief description of what the records were in _Comments_.
    REGISTRAR | Record any relevant registrar numbers here, including accession and transaction numbers.

 ## Multimedia tab